There’s a lot of interest in Maine Coons, often generated by their sheer size. Their luscious coats are also a talking

 The first Maine Coons were mainly brown tabbies and the brown tabby Maine Coon is still the most common pattern seen today.

-Tabby is a word often used to describe cats but many people aren’t really sure what it means.
+Incidentally, Tabby is a word often used to describe cat patterns but many people aren’t really sure what it means.
 Some even believe a tabby cat is a breed in itself.

 You have probably heard of mackerel tabby, classic tabby, and ticked tabby and wondered what the differences are between them.
 Here’s a full explanation:

 The Mackerel Tabby Maine Coon

 The Mackerel tabby is the most common Maine Coon tabby coat pattern.
-It has narrow stripes that begin at a dark stripe along the spine and run vertically down towards the belly.
+It has narrow stripes that begin at a dark stripe along the spine and run vertically down toward the belly.